-Kiyan Williams aka Kiki is a multidisciplinary artist and writer who explores Black queer subjectivity.
-They create performances, texts, objects, images, sounds, and installations informed by autoethnography, archival research, and social practice.
+Kiyan Williams is a multidisciplinary artist and writer who explores Black queer subjectivity.
+They create performances, text, sounds, and installations informed by autoethnography, archival research, and social practice.

 Kiyan was born in Newark, NJ.
 They have performed/exhibited work across the country and internationally at venues including: Dixon Place (NYC), JACK Theater (NYC), La Mama Experimental Theater Club (NYC), SOMArts (San Francisco), SFMOMA (San Francisco), Bing Concert Hall (Stanford), Orpheum Theater (Graz, Austria) and more.

 Kiyan's honors and awards include the EMERGENYC fellowship at the Hemispheric Institute for Performance and Politics at NYU, Destiny Arts Center artist residency (Oakland, CA), Create Dangerously writing fellowship at the Obie-winning JACK Theater (Brooklyn, NY), Astraea Foundation Global Arts Fund, Stanford Arts Award, Trans Justice Funding Project Award, and the Gates Millennium Scholarship.
 Kiyan earned a BA with honors in Comparative Studies in Race and Ethnicity from Stanford University.
 Currently they are an MFA candidate in the Visual Art program at Columbia University.